CloudLabsAI-Azure/Azure-Well-Architected-Framework/03-Exercise-3-Performance-Efficiency.md

 10. Once the load test begins, you will be directed to the test run dashboard.
 Azure Load Testing records both client-side and server-side metrics while the load test is underway.

-11. In the dashboard, you will see the client-side metrics in real-time while the test is running.
+11. In the dashboard, you will see the client-side metrics in real time while the test is running.
 The data refreshes every five seconds by default.

     ![](./media/pe-32.png)